WebDeg-Brian/nextjs-starter/README.md

 ```

 - Remove `.git` folder
+- Tweak `package.json` to your likings
+- Run the dev server and start developing straight away!
-- Initialise a new `.git` folder (Make sure you have your repo created):
+- (Optional) Initialise a new `.git` folder (Make sure you have your repo created):

 ```bash
   git init